cslinkard1/docs/_guides/managing-contracts.md

 A Contract member with the corresponding permissions can edit the Contract in the following ways:

 1\.
-Suspend Contract, which means stopping of all of its flows, via the following request:
+Suspend Contract, which means stopping of all of its flows and inability of performing any actions with the Contract, via the following request:

 `POST {{apiBaseUri}}/v2/contracts/CONTRACT_ID/suspend/`